MacRapacki/MacRapacki/README.md

 #### I'm Maciej.
 I'm a self-learning, aspiring front-end developer who learns quickly, is ambitiousand is not afraid of new challenges.
 Beside's programming,  I like to eat and play sports. 😄

-- 🔨 𝙸’𝚖 𝚌𝚞𝚛𝚛𝚎𝚗𝚝𝚕𝚢 cnc machine operator/setter worker
+- 🔨 I’m currently cnc machine operator/setter worker
 - 🌱 I’m currently learning ReactJS, Gatsbyjs.
 - ⚡  Available for Freelance projects/internship opportunities.